mi-lee/presidential-harvest-nomination-tool/README.md

 This Chrome Extension is used for keeping track of what everyone is working on, once clicked the extension will record what URL you have just submitted for nomination.

-## Install Bookmarklet
-Follow instructions from [End of Term Presidental Harvest 2016](http://digital2.library.unt.edu/nomination/eth2016/about/) to add the Nomination Tool bookmarklet to your Chrome browser.

 ## Chrome Extension installation instructions